Emerge/level-subkey/README.md

       * the integer and json object can not be readable.
 + LRU-cache supports
   + cache option(boolean, default: true)
-+ subkey with dynamic attributes supports
-  * these attributes are stored in database.

 ## Main Concepts